secondsight/secondsight-hardware/README.md

 In this variant, the body slopes smoothly from the face to the phone with no flaring at all.
 The corners are slightly grooved to give less of a round feel.
 The optics mounting hardware is printed inside the visor.

+### lens\_holders.stl

+This file contains the parts that support the lenses themeslves.
+The lens is held between the longer barrel and the cap.
+This file contains parts for a pair of lens holders.

+### optics\_support.stl

+This file contains the two support plates that connect the lens holders to the visor body.

 ## Example Assemblies